fucusy/tensorflow-helloworld/export-in-python-import-in-scala/README.md

 Introduction
 =====

-This tiny project show that we can training model with tensorflow in python, leverage tons of python library to speed up the training process, then we can export the trained model into .pb file, and server it in scala/java program
+This tiny project shows that we can train model with tensorflow in python, leverage tons of python library to speed up the training process, then export the trained model into .pb file, and server it in scala program

 References
 =====